abrararshad/rmq-consumer/readme.md

 It has three key components / apps:

 ## Consumer
 Connects to RabbitMQ and consumes specified queues.
-To run,
+It can also send emails and notifications to Discord in case of any errors or when consumer is stopped due to any reason.
 ```
 python app.py consumer local true
 ```